aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 This MUST be followed by the depth of the location within a record.

-This MUST be followed by the encoding for each item in the path, including the item itself.
+This MUST be followed by the encoding for each Structured Data in the path, including the Terminal itself.

 For numerical-indexed arrays, this MUST be a 0x23 byte (# in UTF-8), followed by the numerical index.